bombadil78/documentation/java-ee-jpa.md

 ```
 // 2) Container-managed and transaction-scoped
+@PersistenceContext(
+    unitName = "my-persistence-unit",
+    type = PersistenceContextType.TRANSACTION
-@PersistenceContext(unitName = "my-persistence-unit")
+    synchronization = SynchronizationType.SYNCHRONIZED
+)
 private EntityManager em;

 // The container manages the life-cycle of the EntityManager
 // No need to close it manually
 ```

 The second approach is only applicable when deployed on application servers.
-From the API:
+From the API of *@PersistenceContext*:

 > Expresses a dependency on a container-managed EntityManager and its associated persistence context

 In detail:
 - The EntityManager will be created using a factory configured by "my-persistence-unit"
-- The EntityManager is container-managed => TODO
+- The EntityManager is container-managed
+- *type* specifies if the context is transaction-scoped or extended
+- *synchronization* specifies if the context is automatically synchronized with the JPA transaction (default) or if the context must be joined to the current transaction using *EntityManager.joinTransaction()*

 ### PersistenceUnit
 A *PersistenceUnit* is a logical grouping of persistable classes.
 It has the following properties: